 - Once the timer goes off, Press Cancel and allow 5 to 10 minutes of natural pressure release, then open the Instant Pot

-Step 5: Cut and Garnish
+Cut and Garnish

 - Using heat-resistant mitts, carefully take out the dhokla bowl from the Instant Pot.
 Run a knife around the edges so the dhokla can be easily removed on a plate.
 Cut into small 1 to 2-inch squares

 - Pour the reserved tadka and spread it all over with a spoon.
 Garnish with cilantro.
-Serve hot with cilantro mint chutney and a cup of ginger chai for breakfast or with homemade ginger lemonade for an afternoon snack.

-- Use a pot that is large enough to fit the dhokla batter bowl leaving some room on the sides so that it's not too snug.
+- Use a pot that is large enough to fit the bowl leaving some room on the sides so that it's not too snug.
+Add 2 to 3 cups of water to the large pot and bring it to a boil.

 - Pour the batter into the greased bowl and carefully place the bowl over the trivet in the large pot.